ttvd/erlang-houdini-engine-nif/README.md

   * Erlang header hrl files in src/records which map to HAPI structs.
 * After generation step is complete, Rebar will compile HAPI NIF dynamic library which can be used within Erlang.

+## Status.
+* Generation of HAPI enum translation stubs - Complete.
+* Generation of Erlang enum mappings - Not done.
+Not required.
+* Generation of HAPI struct translation stubs - Complete.
+* Generation of Erlang records corresponding to HAPI structs - Complete.
+* Generation of HAPI function stubs - Work in progress.
+* Generation of Erlang function stubs - Work in progress.
+* Generation of NIF Export table - Work in progress.
+* Adding tests - Not done.

 ## Before building, required steps.
 * Will build only on Mac OS X right now.
   * If you want to build on another platform you will need to patch rebar.config .